2021 Georgia Bulldogs football team

 This season is one of two back-to-back Georgia seasons that won a national championship.
-In the 2021 season, Georgia won 33-17 against Alabama, and in the 2022 season, Georgia won 65-7 against TCU.
+In the 2021 season, Georgia won 33–18 against Alabama, and in the 2022 season, Georgia won 65–7 against TCU.

 The Bulldogs made it to the College Football Playoff for the first time since 2017.
 After defeating Michigan in the semifinals, they defeated Alabama to win their first national championship since 1980.
 This was the first time a No. 3 team has won the CFP National Championship.
 It also marked the first time in the history of college football, since the Associated Press poll began in 1936, that a college football team had won an AP National Championship after losing their respective conference championship game in the same season.
+The Bulldogs are also the last team to win the national championship without winning their respective conference championship game until the 2024 Ohio State Buckeyes.

 Some experts have viewed the 2021 Bulldogs as having one of the greatest defenses in college football history.

-Previous season

-Georgia finished the previous season with a record of 8–2 (7–2 in the SEC) and a Peach Bowl victory.
-After a Sugar Bowl Victory in the 2019 campaign, Georgia was predicted to be the runner up to Florida in the Eastern Division.
-Georgia finished the regular season with a 7-2 record.
-Georgia was ranked No. 9 in the College Football Playoff(CFP) standings and they were chosen to play the No. 8 Cincinnati Bearcats in the 2021 Peach Bowl.
-The Bulldogs would win the game 24-21.
-After the victory, Georgia finished with a final ranking of No. 7 in both the AP and Coaches' Polls.